d-grab/Budget-Control-App/README.md

 After deployment the application can be access under 2 domains :<br>
 [Web app address - budget-control-85f93.web.app](https://budget-control-85f93.web.app)<br>
 [Firebase App address - budget-control-85f93.firebaseapp.com](https://budget-control-85f93.firebaseapp.com)

+# Used Technologies

+The following technologies have been used in the building process of the application:

+- React   (v17.0.2 )
+- Firebase  (v9.18.0)
+- Node JS  (v16.14.2)
+- HTML
+- CSS
+- Bootstrap
+- React-Tostify
+- Chart.js

+React Tostify has been used to create and style pop-up messages and notification for the application.
+Chart.JS library has been used to create graphs and display transactions  and expenditures over time.